QwikDev/qwik/CONTRIBUTING.md

 pnpm fmt
 ```

-## Releasing (core-team only)
+## Releasing (core-team)

-1. If there's a new version of Qwik City, first update the `starters/apps/base/package.json` to point to the new version of `@builder.io/qwik-city`.
-2. Run `pnpm release.prepare`, which will test, lint and build.
+1. Run `pnpm release.prepare`, which will test, lint and build.
-3. Use the interactive UI to select the next version, which will update the `package.json` `version` property, add the git change, and start a commit message.
+2. Use the interactive UI to select the next version, which will update the `package.json` `version` property, add the git change, and start a commit message.
-4. Create a PR with the `package.json` change to merge to `main`.
+3. Create a PR with the `package.json` change to merge to `main`.
-5. After the `package.json` with the updated version is in `main`, click the [Run Workflow](https://github.com/BuilderIO/qwik/actions/workflows/ci.yml) button from the "Qwik CI" GitHub Action workflow.
+4. After the `package.json` with the updated version is in `main`, click the [Run Workflow](https://github.com/BuilderIO/qwik/actions/workflows/ci.yml) button from the "Qwik CI" GitHub Action workflow.
-6. Select the NPM dist-tag that should be used for this version, then click "Run Workflow".
+5. Select the NPM dist-tag that should be used for this version, then click "Run Workflow".
-7. The GitHub Action will dispatch the workflow to build `@builder.io/qwik` and each of the submodules, build WASM and native bindings, combine them into one package, and validate the package before publishing to NPM.
+6. The GitHub Action will dispatch the workflow to build `@builder.io/qwik`, `@builder.io/qwik-city` and each of their submodules, build WASM and native bindings, and validate the package before publishing to NPM.
-8. If the build is successful and all tests and validation passes, the workflow will automatically publish to NPM, commit a git tag to the repo, and create a GitHub release.
+7. If the build is successful and all tests and validation passes, the workflow will automatically publish to NPM, commit a git tag to the repo, and create a GitHub release.
-9. ⚡️
+8. ⚡️